MaterializeInc/materialize/doc/developer/feature-benchmark.md

 techniques for massaging the numbers may be required in the future.
 In particular, there is some evidence that the distribution of values is multi-modal with: A) one peak for all operations that completed within some "tick" (either the kernel rescheduling some thread, or e.g. the timestamper thread kicking in): B) one peak for operations that completed immediately after the "tick" and C) extreme outliers that were particularily unlucky.

+To limit the maximum number of executions at the expense of accuracy, use the `--max-runs N` option.

 ## Aggregation policy

 The aggregation policy decides how to compute the definitive performance value out of the measurements.